 Global Community Radio Channel Three "Your Connection to the Arts"

 GCR3 focuses on fine arts programming.
 Musically, the channel emphasizes Classical music and Jazz.
 We offer the full range of Classical music from Early Music to Contemporary Composition.
 For Jazz fans, we offer the full spectrum of America's Original Art Form from Dixieland and Swing to Fusion and Acid Jazz, and everything in between.
-We also present several hours of music from Broadway on weekends.
+On Sundays, we feature two hours of music from Broadway and the rest of the Musical Theatre scene.
 But GCR3 is more than a music station.
-We also present several hours per week of talk shows about various aspects of the arts such as film, books, and the stage.
-Weeknights, GCR3 also offers two hours of sounds from the Golden Age of Radio, also known as the "Theater of the Mind".
+We also present several hours per week of talk shows focusing on various aspects of the arts such as film, books, and the stage.
+Weeknights, GCR3 offers two hours of sounds from the Golden Age of Radio, also known as the "Theater of the Mind", along with some more contemporary radio drama in the classic radio theatre tradition.
 So, whether you want to offer your listeners a live Classical concert, Classic or Modern Jazz, or great radio memories, GCR3 is your best choice for arts oriented programming.

 Global Community Radio began life as Geneva Community Radio in late 2010.
 Geneva Community Radio was created to bring community radio to the Geneva, New York community as a low power FM radio station.
 We partnered with the Geneva Community Center and the Boys and Girls Club of Geneva to try to build the best possible community radio station for the Geneva area.
 In spite of our good intentions, and due to the incompetence of the engineering firm we hired to prepare and submit our license application to the FCC, the FM radio project fell apart.
 GCR founder Jason "Jake" Longwell did not give up on his dream of building a unique community radio station.
 He decided to rebuild GCR on a much larger scale.
 The first step was to rename the station Global Community Radio.
 It was then decided to offer GCR as a free service for other noncommercial radio stations to use to supplement their own programming with fully hosted programs which were likely not available on any other radio stations in their communities. in December of 2015, Global Community Radio signed on with two streams.
 Among the first radio stations to sign on board as "partner stations" were WRAQ in Angelica, New York, and WXDR in New Orleans.
 In April of 2018, GCR expanded to three channels of quality noncommercial programming.
 Today, GCR is rebroadcast by many low power FM and Non Commercial Educational FM radio stations, along with a few Internet Radio Stations.
 We anticipate adding more partner stations as awareness of the service grows.